-Principles of the Market Maker’s operation on the Exchange
+SECTION EIGHT PRINCIPLES OF THE MARKET MAKER’S OPERATION ON THE EXCHANGE

-The functions of the Market Maker shall be executed by the Participant of the Exchange who has been given the status of the Market Maker by the decision of the collective management body of the Operator and who under the Market Maker's Agreement is obliged to regularly submit to the ETS orders to buy and orders to sell for the Products provided for in the Market Maker’s Agreement seeking to maintain respective Products liquidity.
+The functions of the Market Maker shall be executed by the Participant of the Exchange who has been given the status of the Market Maker by the decision of the collective management body of the Operator and who under the Market Maker's Agreement is obliged to regularly submit to the ETS orders to buy and orders to sell for the products provided for in the Market Maker’s Agreement seeking to maintain respective products liquidity.

-The status of the Market Maker may be given on the grounds of individual evaluation, within 5 (five) working days from the date of receipt of the request to become a Market Maker, by the Operator of capabilities of the Participant who is seeking to acquire the status of the Market Maker to execute the functions of the Market Maker according to the following criteria: (1) number of representatives of the Participant that will carry out trading and other actions on the Exchange; (2) the volume of natural gas sales or purchases during a previous and current calendar year on the Exchange and on the basis of bilateral agreements; (3) discharge of liabilities to the providers of goods and services, and other circumstances affecting a financial risk.
+The status of the Market Maker may be given on the grounds of individual and non-discriminatory evaluation by the Operator of capabilities of the Participant who is seeking to acquire the status of the Market Maker to execute the functions of the Market Maker according to the following criteria:

+number of representatives of the Participant that will carry out trading and other actions on the Exchange;

+the volume of natural gas sales or purchases during a previous and current calendar year on the Exchange and on the basis of bilateral agreements;

+discharge of liabilities to the providers of goods and services, and other circumstances affecting a financial risk.

-By decision of the collegial management body of the Operator, a reasoned decision regarding granting the status of a Market Maker shall be taken no later than within 10 (ten) working days from the date of evaluation of the criteria listed in subpar.
-2.8.2 of the Regulation.
+By decision of the collegial management body of the Operator, a reasoned decision regarding granting the status of a Market Maker shall be taken no later than within 20 (twenty) working days from the date of request and evaluation of the criteria listed in paragraph 137 of the Regulation.
 If the collegial management body of the Operator refuses to grant the status of a Market Maker, the Operator shall indicate the reason for the refusal by e-mail.
-If the decision to grant the Market Maker status is adopted the draft version of Market Maker’s agreement is sent by e-mail.
+If the decision to grant the Market Maker status to the Participant is adopted the Operator sends draft version of Market Maker’s agreement by e-mail.

 The Market Maker’s status is granted to the Participant upon signing the Market Maker’s Agreement.
-The Market Maker begins to perform its functions from the date agreed upon by the Market Maker’s Agreement.
+The Market Maker begins to perform its functions from the date agreed upon in the Market Maker’s Agreement and shall perform these functions throughout the term of the Market Maker’s Agreement under the conditions and in the manner established therein.

-The orders submitted by the Market Maker as indicated in subpar.
-2.8.1 of the Regulation must meet the requirements indicated in the Market Maker’s Agreement (the volume of the Product purchases and sales, the periodicity of submission of orders to buy and to sell, the maximum allowed spread in prices of orders to buy and to sell, and etc.) and the Regulation.
+The orders submitted by the Market Maker as indicated in paragraph 136 of the Regulation must meet the provisions of the Regulation and conditions indicated in the Market Maker’s Agreement (the volume of the Product purchases and sales, the periodicity of submission of orders to buy and to sell, the maximum allowed spread in prices of orders to buy and to sell, and etc.

 For the functions executed by the Market Maker, the Operator may provide the Market Maker with a specific discount for the tariffs applied by the Operator as indicated in the Market Maker’s Agreement or other incentives.
-The size of the discount applied to the Market Maker depends on the maximum price spread chosen by the Market Maker and is calculated in proportion to the chosen maximum price spread (i.e. the lower maximum price spread is the higher discount is applied by the Operator).
+The size of the discount applied to the Market Maker depends on the maximum price spread between buying and selling price chosen by the Market Maker and is calculated in proportion to the chosen maximum price spread (i.e. the lower maximum price spread is the higher discount is applied by the Operator).
 Discounts for Market Makers are applied on a non-discriminatory basis.

 A Participant who has been granted a Market Maker’s status is published on the Operator’s website not later than 1 (one) working day after the date of signing the Market Maker’s Agreement.

-SETTELMENT

-Applicable Fees
+CHAPTER THREE SETTLEMENT

+SECTION ONE APPLICABLE FEES

 The following fees for the services of arranging trading on the Exchange which are approved by the Commission, shall be charged: